What is sexual violence?

 Who is responsible for sexual violence?

 The perpetrator is the only person responsible for sexual violence.
-The victim or survivor is never to blame.
+The survivor is never to blame.

 Why do perpetrators commit acts of sexual violence?